DevExpress/devextreme-documentation/api-reference/10 UI Components/dxGantt/3 Methods/scrollToDate(date).md

     ---

 Note that the **scrollToDate** method scrolls to a date inside the current scroll area.
-You can zoom in and out the chart to resize the viewport.
+You can zoom the chart to resize the viewport.

 ---
 ##### jQuery